Brighton and Chichester Railway: Extensions

-In August 1845 the company received Parliamentary approval to continue their line to towards Havant and Fareham.
+In August 1845 the company received approval in the Railway from Portsmouth to Chichester Act 1845 (8 & 9 Vict. c. cxcix) to continue their line to towards Havant and Fareham.
 Shortly afterwards the company was purchased by the LBR, but remained separate.

 Formation of LB&SCR

-Construction of the extension to Havant was just commencing when the company ceased to exist when it was formally merged with others to form the London, Brighton and South Coast Railway (LB&SCR) by Act on 27 July 1846.
+Construction of the extension to Havant was just commencing when the company ceased to exist when it was formally merged with others to form the London, Brighton and South Coast Railway (LB&SCR) by the London and Brighton Railway Act 1846 (9 & 10 Vict. c. cclxxxii) on 27 July 1846.